EXECUTIVE REMUNERATION POLICY AND REPORTS

 Any gains from the SR program and the ESPP to the executives are funded by share price increases, and will under all likely scenarios cause a net cash inflow to the company.

-Executives are enrolled in the same insurance, pension and other benefits programs as offered to all employees in the same location.
-The company does not offer any pension schemes to executives other than contribution to insured pension schemes or pension investment, as customary in the location.
-Pension contribution is earned only on base pay, unless additional contributions are legally mandated in the location.
+Executives are enrolled in the same insurance, retirement and other benefits programs as offered to all employees in the same location.
+The company does not offer any retirement schemes to executives other than contribution to insured retirement plans or retirement investment, as customary in the location.
+Where provided, contributions to the retirement plan are earned only on base pay, unless additional contributions are legally mandated in the location.

 D&O insurance and indemnification agreements

-ADSs representing the company’s shares are listed on the Nasdaq Capital Market in the United States.
-The company and its directors and officers are subject to incremental liability in the U.S., and the board has determined that, in order to attract and retain qualified individuals to the board and executive management, the company will maintain, on an ongoing basis, at its expense, liability insurance to protect directors and officers in the company from certain liabilities.
-Upon recommendation from the nomination committee and approval by the general meeting of shareholders, the company has contractually obligated itself to indemnify, and to advance expenses on behalf of, the directors and officers to the fullest extent permitted by applicable Norwegian law so that they will serve or continue to serve the company free from undue concern.
+The board has determined that, in order to attract and retain qualified individuals to the board and executive management, the company will maintain, on an ongoing basis, at its expense, liability insurance to protect directors and officers in the company from certain liabilities.
+The company has contractually obligated itself to indemnify, and to advance expenses on behalf of, the directors and officers to the fullest extent permitted by applicable Norwegian law so that they will serve or continue to serve the company free from undue concern.

 Comparison to remuneration of other employees